 "When Wisconsinites head to the polls, they deserve clear, understandable language on their ballots.
 We can empower all voters-regardless of age, background, or education level- by requiring that referenda be written in plain, accessible language.
-This isn't a partisan issue; It's about promoting civic engagement and ensuring all voters can readily understand what is on the ballot and what the implications are for the future of our state."
+This isn't a partisan issue; it's about promoting civic engagement and protecting democracy by ensuring all voters understand what they're voting on."